 The preceding image illustrates the line chart when the data is broken down by gateway.
 To view the downlink volume for each device manufacturer in the time bins, click the device manufacturer name.
 The values are highlighted in the line chart.
+To remove a category from the chart, click its legend at the bottom of the chart.
+The crossed eye (\bigcirc) indicates its removal from the representation.

-Note: If you select a time bin and choose to toggle between the chart types changing visual representations (line chart and table), the selected time bin remains as is.
+Note: If you select a time bin and choose to toggle between the chart types changing visual representations (line chart, bar graph, or table), the selected time bin remains as is.